Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-get.md

             {REQUEST_REPLACEMENT:debitTransaction1.response.body}

 ### Get Transaction Chain [GET /transactions/{id}/chain]

-Returns all Transactions in a Transaction Chain.
+Get all Transactions in a Transaction Chain.

-A Transaction Chain is an ordered list of Transactions and results from creating Transactions that depend on another; such Transactions are reverse and pending capture/void (coming soon).
+A Transaction Chain is an ordered list of Transactions and results from creating Transactions that depend on another; such Transactions are [reverse](#reference/0/transactions/reverse), [capture pending](#reference/0/transactions/capture-pending) and [void pending](#reference/0/transactions/void-pending).
 The Transaction Chain can be retrieved using any Transaction ID in the chain and can be used to understand the current state of a Transaction.

 + Parameter
     + id (string, required) - The ID of any Transaction in the chain to look up.